kubu4/paper_oly_gbs/title.md

-Genotoype-by-sequencing of three geographically-distinct populations of Olympia oyster (Ostrea lurida)
+Genotoype-by-sequencing of three geographically-distinct populations of the Olympia oyster, Ostrea lurida